Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

-For reasons which later become clear, this quantity will be called the local hyperspin or the local affine spin of $\phi$.

-{\bf Remark:} Let us notice that the quantities $\Sigma^{ij}{}_{k}$ and $H_{k}{}^{ij}$ give rise to the following additional symmetric second-order tensor fields, namely $E^{aj}{}_{k}E^{bk}{}_{j}$ and $|\gamma|^{-1}H_{i}{}^{aj}H_{j}{}^{bi}$.
+{\bf Remark:} Let us notice that the quantities $\Sigma^{ij}{}_{k}$ and $H_{k}{}^{ij}$ give rise to the additional symmetric second-order tensor fields, i.e., $E^{aj}{}_{k}E^{bk}{}_{j}$ and $|\gamma|^{-1}H_{i}{}^{aj}H_{j}{}^{bi}$.
 It is not excluded that these tensors should be combined with $\gamma^{ij}$ when we search for a candidate for the proper metric tensor occurring in Lagrangians for other fields and in macroscopic space-time geometry.